 The change of direction is an optical illusion of sorts.
 The earth, and therefore the water, always spins the same direction, we are just looking at it differently.
 That’s my interpretations, hubby offered a much longer, very scientific explanation.

 Better seen in graphics.
-Here is the spinning earth, thankfully it spins slower than this or I think I would fly off:
+Here is the spinning earth.

 The short answers:

 Does water spin the other way when you travel over the equator?

 No, it is us that have moved, the water stays the same.

 Have you seen the toilet water spin the opposite direction?
 Did you know why?
 Did I spoil the fun?

 Image credits: Whirlpool photo: Creative Commons Attribution by Gordon Wrigley: North and South Pole Image Credit: Pidwirny, M. (2006).
 “Earth-Sun Geometry”.
 Fundamentals of Physical Geography, 2nd Edition.
 Viewed 23 June 2014. http://www.physicalgeography.net/fundamentals/6a.html